sgamon/spaceship-battles/README.md

 Recently, I discovered those folded sheets in my garage.
 And decided to immortalize them here.

 I never have had the opportunity to read the orginal source material.
-I did, however, read reviews of _Starfire_ on BBG.
+I did, however, read reviews of _Starfire_ on BGG.
 It sounds like my version is more variant than faithful re-creation.
 Still, I am happy with it.